felixmarvindev/school-biometric-system/docs/stories/01-school-setup/demo-script.md

 - Verify backend services are running
 - Check database connection
 - Show error message and explain it's handled gracefully
+- **Important**: If admin creation fails, the school is automatically rolled back (transaction ensures both succeed or neither)
+- Field-level errors will show which specific field has the problem

 ### If login doesn't work:
 - Verify user was created in database